 As I said, it was a winning conference.
 And all that winning has done wonders for my self-confidence and self-esteem.
 If I can keep this energy up, I’ll be back on track with my PhD submission before I know it!

-Also: It really must be said that these great honours would not have happened without the guidance (and co-authorship) of my amazing set of supervisors.
+Also: It really must be said that these great honours would not have happened without the guidance (and co-authorship) of my supervisors.
 So to them, I extend my absolute gratitude!

 [Photo credits to Hazel Hall]